 Belief in a divine Being is accompanied by a sense of accountability to that Being.
 So, to escape the condemnation of conscience, which itself was created by God, some simply deny the existence of God.
 They tell themselves, “There is no overseer of the world.
 There is no Judgment Day.
 I can live as I please.”
 The moral pull of the conscience is thus more easily ignored.

 Trying to convince oneself there is no God is unwise.
 The point of “The fool says in his heart, ‘There is no God’” is that it is an impious, sinful heart that will deny God.
 The atheist’s denial flies in the face of much evidence to the contrary, including his own conscience and the universe he lives in.

-This is not to say that all atheists are immoral people.
-Many atheists live relatively moral lives.
-The point of “The fool says in his heart, ‘There is no God’” is that a lack of evidence of His existence is not the true reason people reject belief in God.
-People reject belief in God due to a desire to live free of the moral constraints He requires and to escape the guilt that accompanies the violation of those constraints.
-“The wrath of God is being revealed from heaven against all the godlessness and wickedness of men who suppress the truth by their wickedness, since what may be known about God is plain to them … men are without excuse… their thinking became futile and their foolish hearts were darkened.
-Although they claimed to be wise, they became fools…Therefore God gave them over in the sinful desires of their hearts to sexual impurity for the degrading of their bodies with one another.
-They exchanged the truth of God for a lie” (Romans 1:18–25).
+A lack of evidence of God’s existence is not the true reason atheists reject a belief in God.
+Their rejection is due to a desire to live free of the moral constraints God requires and to escape the guilt that accompanies the violation of those constraints.
+“The wrath of God is being revealed from heaven against all the godlessness and wickedness of people, who suppress the truth by their wickedness, since what may be known about God is plain to them . . . so that people are without excuse…Their thinking became futile and their foolish hearts were darkened.
+Although they claimed to be wise, they became fools…Therefore God gave them over in the sinful desires of their hearts…They exchanged the truth about God for a lie” (Romans 1:18–25).